carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 ### Probabilistic techniques will not stop attacks

-It's expected that probabilistic techniques are attackable.
+It's expected that probabilistic techniques that can be applied at the language level are attackable.
 However, more than just saying that attacks will get through a probabilistic attack, it's possible for skilled attackers to manipulate probabilities and avoid detection entirely.

 For example: